frankcohen/ReflectionsOS/README.md

 ![Reflections Server Side Architecture](https://github.com/frankcohen/ReflectionsOS/blob/main/Docs/images/ReflectionsServerSide.jpg)

-I worked on [Starling Watch](http://starlingwatch.com) steampunk art jewelry pocket watches with Disney Imagineer and Mupeteer [Terri Hardin](https://terrihardin.com/).
+I worked on [Starling Watch](http://starlingwatch.com) steampunk art jewelry pocket watches with Disney Imagineer and Muppeteer [Terri Hardin](https://terrihardin.com/).
 We are working on a new experience powered by Reflections.
-Announcement coming in Spring 2025.
+Announcement coming in Summer 2025.

 I love working with a group of creative makers and the Arduino community.
 Please feel free to let me know your feedback and ideas.